ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 For every scenario, please rank-order each of the four response options according to the extent to which you would view the option as being consistent with your predominant (i.e., usual) way of interacting.
 Please rank the general idea or feeling you have about the response, even if the way that the example is worded is not identical to what you would actually say.
 Your numeric rankings should adhere to the following scale:

-One equals highly consistent with how I would usually respond.

-Two equals very consistent with how I would usually respond.

-Three equals moderately consistent with how I would usually respond.

 ## SUMMARY

-The "cautions" section under each of the interpersonal modes reveals one of the hidden secrets of therapeutic use of self-that no therapist is perfect.
+The "cautions" section under each of the interpersonal modes reveals one of the hidden secrets of therapeutic use of self—that no therapist is perfect.
 There is no way to escape the caveats and downsides that go along with any therapeutic mode or set of modes.
 Additionally, no one is immune from communicating the modes suboptimally from time to time.
 One key to the intentional use of self is to familiarize oneself with the caveats to each of the modes that are part of one's therapeutic style.
 The more you develop an ability to draw on as many modes as necessary and appropriate for a given client, the more likely you are to avoid overutilizing one style at the expense of using a more appropriate or more indicated style for that client.

 Please note that you may only assign a number once; please do not assign the same number to more than one response option.
 It is recognized that your actual response may depend on information that is not available in the case description.
 The point of this questionnaire is not to ascertain a correct response but to ascertain the one that is most representative of your interpersonal style.
 Please do not dwell on the options for too long.
 Instead, choose the response that would be the easiest, most natural, or most typical for you in each situation.

-Please see the following example, where, in this case, option D is the response most consistent with the respondent's usual way of interacting:
+Please see the following example, where, in this case, option "D" is the response most consistent with the respondent's usual way of interacting:

+A marathon runner is looking for a relief station to rehydrate but cannot find one.
+The runner is trying to decide whether to continue running or to rest in order to avoid a state of complete exhaustion.
+Walking alongside the runner, you are able to have a conversation.
+Please rank-order the following possible responses.

+A. Three.
+Assume a clear leadership role by providing the runner with information, structure, guidance, or constructive feedback (e.g., educate the runner on the potential consequences of continuing to run without hydration).

+B. Two.
+Ask questions or engage in a discussion that leads the runner to think about alternative ways of approaching the situation (e.g., assist the runner in weighing the pros and cons of continuing to run without hydration).

+C. Four.
+Give the runner total and complete control over the situation (e.g., ask the runner what he or she feels is the best thing to do in this moment).

+D. One.
+Normalize the runner's experience or connect the runner with social or physical resources that will enable him or her to have an equal chance of finishing (e.g., let the runner know that dehydration is common among marathoners; if desired, gather information for the runner about the location of the next relief station).

 One.
 You are working with a ninety-two-year-old retired steelworker who has always performed his own handiwork around the house.
-He is receiving postsurgical therapy for a shoulder injury that he endured after a fall from a stepstool while changing a light bulb in his home.
+He is receiving post-surgical therapy for a shoulder injury that he endured after a fall from a stepstool while changing a light bulb in his home.
 When the client is not in the room, his family members tell you that this is not the first accident that he has had doing handiwork.
 They add that, recently, he has become more accident-prone while completing tasks that should be done by hired workers.
 The client's family is concerned about his safety.
 They feel that he does not listen to them when they ask him to call a hired worker instead of performing household duties on his own.
 The family reports that the client is otherwise safe when not engaging in household tasks.
 Please rank-order each response to the family according to the following scale:

-One equals highly consistent with how I would usually respond.

-Two equals very consistent with how I would usually respond.

-Three equals moderately consistent with how I would usually respond.

-Four equals slightly or not at all consistent with how I would usually respond.
+A. Assume a clear leadership role by providing the family with information, structure, guidance, or constructive feedback (e.g., provide the family with information on the type of safety recommendations that you will discuss with the client and reassure them that these recommendations will be included in the client's next session).

+B. Give the family total and complete control over the situation (e.g., ask the family what they think they will need from you to better ensure the client's safety at home).

+C. Witness, listen to, and show full acceptance of the client's thoughts, feelings, or behavior (e.g., summarize what you have just learned and make a statement that validates their concerns about the client's safety).

+D. Ask questions or engage in a discussion that leads the family to think about alternative ways of approaching the situation (e.g., assist the family in weighing the pros and cons of a range of ways that a convincing message about safety might be best communicated to the client).

 Two.
 You are working with a forty-two-year-old engineer specializing in geomechanics.
 Work has always been one of the most gratifying things in his life.
 He is receiving occupational therapy following a spinal cord injury.
 Because of the injury, the client now requires a special form of powered mobility that traverses different types of terrain in order to complete fieldwork assignments.
 However, neither his employer nor his insurance company is willing to cover the cost of the equipment, arguing that the powered mobility that he currently uses should be adequate.
 The client tells you that this specialized power mobility is vital to his ability to complete his work.
 He adds that his current chair frequently gets stuck, limiting his timeliness, efficiency, and overall productivity.
 Please rank-order each response according to the following scale:

-One equals highly consistent with how I would usually respond.

-Two equals very consistent with how I would usually respond.

-Three equals moderately consistent with how I would usually respond.

-Four equals slightly or not at all consistent with how I would usually respond.
+A. Witness, listen to, and show full acceptance of the client's thoughts, feelings, or behavior (e.g., summarize what you have just learned and make a statement that validates the client's experience).

+b.
+Normalize the client's experience or connect him with social or physical resources that will enable him to have equal access and opportunities (e.g., inform the client that the desired chair represents a reasonable accommodation and connect him with a well-known disability rights organization for assistance).

+d.
+Ask questions or engage in a discussion that leads the client to think about alternative ways of approaching the situation (e.g., create a list of options for actions that might be taken to address this situation and analyze the viability of each option with the client).

 Three.
 You are working with a seventy-four-year-old homemaker and accountant from a rural community.
 She has invested her entire life in raising a family while simultaneously operating a successful part-time tax-assistance business from home.
 Until now, she has been in perfect health and has never experienced any injuries or impairments.
 Newly referred for rehabilitation and having successfully accomplished all of the activities thus far, she is clearly frustrated and demoralized over the difficulty that she is having making a toilet transfer.
 After two transfer attempts, she tells you that she knows she cannot do it, and that she is going to end up in a nursing home.
 She is concerned that she won't be able to return to her home, where she has lived for thirty years.
 Most individuals with her level of impairment are eventually able to return to independent living and are able to make the transfer.
 Please rank-order each response according to the following scale:

-One equals highly consistent with how I would usually respond.

-Two equals very consistent with how I would usually respond.

-Three equals moderately consistent with how I would usually respond.

-Four equals slightly or not at all consistent with how I would usually respond.
+a.
+Assume a clear leadership role by providing the client with information, structure, guidance, or constructive feedback (e.g., tell her that learning a transfer requires practice and review the steps that you have already taught her thus far).

+b.
+Normalize the client's experience or connect her with social or physical resources that will enable her to have equal access and opportunities (e.g., tell the client that her frustration is normal and that most clients on the unit feel this way when they are first learning the transfer).

+c.
+Witness, listen to, and show full acceptance of the client's thoughts, feelings, or behavior (e.g., ask the client to tell you more about her frustration to get a better understanding of her concerns).

+d.
+Provide the client with hope or positive feedback and generally show a positive attitude or emotions (e.g., tell her that you know that she will eventually learn to make the transfer because you have noticed her strength and success with equally difficult tasks).

 Four.
-You are working with a studious and well liked thirteen-year-old client with cerebral palsy you have worked with for the past two years.
+You are working with a studious and well-liked thirteen-year-old client with cerebral palsy you have worked with for the past two years.
 She tells you she is feeling hurt and betrayed by something she overheard one of her friends say to another peer at school today in reference to her disability.
 Because of the presence of many bullies and a lack of appropriate disciplinary oversight, her school is a socially tough environment for many students.
 Though she is quite gregarious and popular with most of her peers, this is not the first time that she has been hurt by jokes and disparaging comments by peers and others in public through the years.
 Please rank-order each response according to the following scale:

-One equals highly consistent with how I would usually respond.

-Two equals very consistent with how I would usually respond.

-Three equals moderately consistent with how I would usually respond

-Four equals slightly or not at all consistent with how I would usually respond
+a.
+Normalize the client's experience or connect her with social or physical resources that will enable her to have equal access and opportunities (e.g., tell the client about a peer network of other students with disabilities who have also endured bullying and are proud of their identities and of what they have achieved; offer to connect her to other students living in her area).

+b.
+Give the client total and complete control over the situation (e.g., ask the client what she thinks would be most helpful to her at this time).

+c.
+Provide the client with hope or positive feedback and generally show a positive attitude or emotions (e.g., remind the client that she is one of the more popular students in her class; also remind her of all the positive things you know that her other friends say about her on a regular basis).

+d.
+Witness, listen to, and show full acceptance of the client's thoughts, feelings, or behavior (e.g., tell her that she has a right to feel betrayed and ask her to tell you more about the people and circumstances involved).

 Five.
 You are working with a twenty-six-year-old, recently divorced truck driver who is recovering from internal injuries and multiple abrasions and fractures to his left hand, arm, and leg.
 His injuries occurred during a post-divorce party with friends that involved drinking and riding jet skis.
 In the middle of an uncomfortable icing treatment on his hand, he tells you that none of his friends have visited him in the hospital and that he feels very anxious about how dependent he has become on the hospital staff.
 He is worried about losing his job, being alone, and how he will get by once he returns to his home.
 Please rank-order each response according to the following scale:

 a.
 Provide the client with hope, positive feedback, and generally show a positive attitude or emotions (e.g., point out the client's strengths, highlighting all of his good progress thus far; remind him that as his functioning improves, he will begin to build increasing confidence about returning home and eventually getting back to work).

-## Chapter Four Knowing Ourselves as Therapists One hundred thirteen

 b.
 Assume a clear leadership role by providing the client with information, structure, guidance, or constructive feedback (e.g., educate the client about the course of rehabilitation, emphasizing that he will not be discharged from the hospital to outpatient and work rehabilitation until he feels confident about his abilities and is assessed by the treatment team to be ready and safe for such).